jamesob/txture/README.md

 extentions of the posts you're delivering.

-txture offers a very minimal core which can be extended and manipulated by a robust plug-in architecture.
-A great plug-in architecture will allow you to
+txture offers a very minimal core which can be extended and manipulated by a robust plugin architecture.
+A great plugin architecture will allow you to

   1. easily extend txture to accommodate your likes, and
-  2. allow you to distribute your plug-in to others without too much cursing.
+  2. allow you to distribute your plugin to others without too much cursing.

 These two consequences will facilitate txture's longevity and ability to use new, hip web swag.